|Web Content Display|

 Widely respected in industry, Simona regularly speaks at conferences and events, bringing inspiration on how people-centred design can create new and reinforce existing innovation paths.

-Mark Folkenberg, CEO and Founder, Book & Magic
+Mark Folkenberg, CEO and Founder, Books & Magic

 Mark Folkenberg is CEO and founder of Books & Magic.
 Mark is a passionate and result-oriented software developer with an open mind to new and innovative thinking.